 A picturesque city nestled in the embrace of snow-capped mountains, which harmoniously blends Imperial history with contemporary alpine life.

-The city is charmingly split by the River Inn, from which it derives its name.
-This picturesque location is a beloved haven for runners, cyclists, and photographers, offering breathtaking vistas of lively historic architecture framed by the awe-inspiring Alps.
+The city is delightfully divided by the River Inn, lending its name to this enchanting place.
+This scenic spot is a cherished retreat for runners, cyclists, and photographers, providing stunning views of vibrant historic architecture set against the majestic backdrop of the Alps.

 Nestled in the heart of Austria, this charming city, with a population of just over 130,000, ranks as the country’s 5th largest.
 Despite its size, it exudes a delightful village atmosphere.

-Remarkably, within a mere 10-minute journey from the bustling city centre, you can find yourself captivated by breathtaking views from the majestic surrounding mountains.
+Breathtaking views from majestic mountains surround the city centre, just a 10-minute journey away.
 Its exceptional geographical position has earned it the affectionate title of the Capital of the Alps.

 Old Town (Altsadt)